 With all the information stored and linked, it is an easy task to extract benchmarkings along many axis within seconds.
 Comparisons of in-house products and competition can be analyzed at any given time, and with a change in R&D result projections be updated and the strategy revised.

 - A Technology Roadmapping excersise can be made far more meaningful by taking evidence-based decisions.

 - Linking all technical interdependencies is the key to generating meaningful insights.

-- These insights don’t only help to make initial R&D funding descisions, but also to monitor progress and react to unforseen breakthroughs or delays.
+- These insights don’t only help to make initial R&D funding decisions, but also to monitor progress and react to unforeseen breakthroughs or delays.